eosphoros-ai/DB-GPT-Hub/README.md

 poetry run black dbgpt_hub
 ```

-If you have more time to execute more detailed type checking and style checking of your code, please use the following commond:
+If you have more time to execute more detailed type checking and style checking of your code, please use the following command:
 ```
 poetry run pyright dbgpt_hub
 poetry run pylint dbgpt_hub